Calynxx/Cursebreaker-CalMod/README.md

 - Load up CalMod.sln in Visual Studio
 - Fix assembly references (probably under Solution Explorer -> CalMod -> Dependencies -> Assemblies or in CalMod.csproj in the HintPath tags)
   - You should be able to find all of the referenced dlls inside \steamapps\common\Cursebreaker\Cursebreaker_Data\Managed
-- Fix any references to obfuscated code, I've left comments in the files to give some help finding the right names (use a tool such as [dnSpy](https://github.com/dnSpy/dnSpy/releases))
 - You should be able to build once all references are fixed

 ## Installation